Toy Rockets Launch Nontraditional Engineering Career

 "You get to know people in the tech hall, even people in other programs.
 We all help each other out.
 We collaborate a lot on labs, and you get to know who has a certain strength in a certain class.
 A lot of people have helped me with classes."

 Once she had her electro-mechanical degree underway, she started thinking she could go on for a bachelor's degree.
-She completed an Electro-Mechanical degree in 2019 and an Automation degree in May 2020, and is currently taking General Studies classes in preparation for transferring her credits into a bachelor's degree program at the University of Wisconsin-Green Bay.
+She completed an Electro-Mechanical degree and an Automation degree, and is currently taking General Studies classes in preparation for transferring her credits into a bachelor's degree program at the University of Wisconsin-Green Bay.

 "Most of the instructors here are really good about pushing you to further your education and taking opportunities as they arise."